spambusters/instadb/README.md

 # instascrape
-Retrieve instagram posts and write them to a database without using an API
+Retrieve an instagram user's posts and write them to a database without using an API

 ## Requirements
 1. Python 3.6